jbtiglao/social-media-API/README.md

   ---
   ## Tests
-  Use Insomnia to test RESTful API calls.
+  Insomnia is used to test RESTful API calls.

-  See Usage and API Routes.
+  Please see the demonstration video, as well as the sections on Usage, Features and Functionalities, and objects and API Routes.

   ---
   ## Credits
   The following applications and resources were consulted and/or utilized in the development of this application: